 Validation for Eligibility

-Once your organization has determined that Office 365 Government is the right solution for its requirements, it must confirm with Microsoft if it is eligible for the Government Community Cloud to access compliant productivity and security services.
+Once your organization has determined that Office 365 Government is the right solution for its requirements, it has to confirm with Microsoft if it is eligible for a Microsoft government cloud plan to access compliant productivity and security services.
 This is an important step because Microsoft does not offer commercial customer trials for Office 365 GCC and there are no trials for GCC High or DoD.

 Understanding Security Settings

 Microsoft 365 GCC, GCC High, and DoD have default security settings.
 These settings are applied by default to ensure compliance with the existing laws.
-Organizations must configure their systems to cater to their requirements.
+Organizations have to configure their systems to cater to their requirements.
 However, changes to these settings might result in compliance issues.
-So, you must talk to experts about the default settings and assess the impact of modifying such settings beforehand while evaluating the feasibility of the plan for your organization.
+So, you must talk to experts about the default settings of the Microsoft government cloud plan and assess the impact of modifying such settings beforehand while evaluating the feasibility of the plan for your organization.